pvdz/preval/tests/cases/static_arg_ops/bug3.md

 ## Todos triggered

-- (todo) maybe we can inline a primitive into a frfr that is called multiple times, too?
+- (todo) free with zero args, we can eliminate this?
 - (todo) support array reads statement type VarStatement